All the PPC Terms You Need to Know

 Conversion Cost – See “cost-per-acquisition (CPA).”

-Conversion Rate – This is the percentage of visitors to a site or ad who actually take a further action, like buying a product or filling out a survey.
+Conversion Rate – This is the percentage of visitors to a site or ad who take a further action, like buying a product or filling out a survey.
 For example, if your primary goal is to collect survey data through your site, and 20 people visit it, but only 5 people complete the survey, you have a conversion rate of 25%.
+We help clients improve their conversion rate with conversion rate optimization techniques.

 Cost-Per-Acquisition (CPA) – Represents the ratio of the total cost of a pay-per-click (PPC) campaign to the total number of leads or customers, often called “CPA” or “conversion cost.”